leoebfolsom/unFakebook/README.md

 Please let me know if it fails to remove fake news from these sites, or feel free to reach out for any other reason!

 Leo

+Update: This extension was removed from the Chrome store in May, 2017, due to a copyright infringement complaint: 'The developer is using Facebook’s trademarks without authorization including the use of the name "Facebook" (misspelled) in the title of an app that appears to relate to Facebook.'